vnwal001/MyTestFolder/HW2-report.md

    Answer:

-   I perform the follow transformations on the year column to split it into startYear and endYear
+   I performed the follow transformations on the year column to split it into startYear and endYear

    -`if(length(value) < 7, value.replace(value,"(" + value + /–/ + value + ")"),value)`
      This to transform all the single year values to this format, (xxxx-xxxx)

-   - Split 8171 cell(s) in column YEAR into several columns by field lengths

    - I split the Year column in 2 by index lenght of 5 each, the result was 2 columns, Year 1 with format (xxxx and Year 2 with format, –xxxx